-A large variety of council-supported environmental education programs and events are available to schools, from hands on activities to self-guided excursions which explore a wide range of sustainability, conservation and wildlife themes throughout our local Sunshine Coast bushland and coastline.
+A large variety of council-supported education programs and events are available to schools and groups, from hands on activities to self-guided excursions which explore a wide range of sustainability, conservation, pet education and wildlife themes.

 Please note availability of some activities may vary depending on staff availability and waiting lists may apply.